evmos/evmos/docs/developers/guides/automated_coin_conversion.md

 WEVMOS transfers are not supported at the moment.
 However, you can unwrap manually the WEVMOS tokens using the [Evmos dashboard](https://app.evmos.org/assets) or [Diffusion](https://app.diffusion.fi/).
-Then you can perform a regular IBC transfer using the Evmos tokens.
+Then you can perform a regular IBC transfer using the EVMOS tokens.

 ### Does automated coin conversion apply to all coins?